Signed Into Law

 Which agencies enforce SB1143?

-SB1143 is enforced by Texas Workforce Commission (TWC) and Local Workforce Development Boards.
+SB1143 is enforced by Local Workforce Development Boards and Texas Workforce Commission (TWC).

 Q

-The compliance urgency for SB1143 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1143 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q